How is Zeffy free?

 • Tax deductibility: Donations are generally not tax-deductible for donors.

-• Political activity: Can engage in unlimited lobbying related to their mission and some political activities, as long as it's not their primary purpose.
+• Political activity: They can engage in unlimited lobbying related to their mission and some political activities, as long as it's not their primary purpose.

-• Disclosure: Not required to disclose donor information to the IRS.
+• Disclosure: Donor information is not required to be disclosed to the IRS.

-• Examples: Social welfare groups and social welfare organizations, human and civil rights organizations/ organizations that ensure civil rights are secured, etc.
+• Examples: social welfare groups and organizations, human and civil rights organizations/ organizations that ensure civil rights are secured, etc.

 1. Public Charity

-Public charities are the primary type of 501(c)(3) organizations.
-These nonprofits have active programs and receive a large part of their funds from the government or the public.
+Public charities are the primary type of 501(c)(3) organizations with tax exemption.
+These nonprofits have active programs and receive much of their funds from the government or the public.

 Examples include: